goauthentik/authentik/website/integrations/services/fortigate-admin/index.md

    `diagnose debug console timestamp enable`

 3. Enabling debug output
-   Before you can see any output you need to enable the debug `diagnose debug enable`
+   Before you can see any output you need to enable the debug mode.
+   `diagnose debug enable`

 4. If you used SSO Login only instead of Normal and you are not able to login again, you can try one of this